-The relevant cost concept is only applicable to management accounting activities; the concept is not used in financial accounting, since no spending decisions are involved in financial accounting.
+This concept is only applicable to management accounting activities; it is is not used in financial accounting, since no spending decisions are involved in the preparation of financial statements.

 For example, the Archaic Book Company (ABC) is considering purchasing a printing press for its medieval book division.
 If ABC buys the press, it will eliminate 10 scribes who have been copying the books by hand.
 The wages of these scribes are relevant costs, since they will be eliminated in the future if management buys the printing press.
 However, the cost of corporate overhead is not a relevant cost, since it will not change as a result of this decision.